July 8 – 19, 2019

 8:45 am – 11:45 am, Monday – Friday

-A two-week multidisciplinary program for creatives entering grades 1 through 9 in the fall.
+A two-week multidisciplinary program of fun activities through the lens of science.
+For students entering grades 1 through 9 in the fall.

 Click headers to reveal program details.

 8:45 am to 11:45 am, Monday through Friday.
 Parent drop-off is from 8:30-8:45 am.
 Parent pick-up begins at 11:45 am and runs until finished – approximately 10-15 minutes.
 Classes take place at Palmer Hall, Colorado College (see campus map).

 Whiz Bang is a two-week morning summer experience in July for elementary and middle school students.
 In 2019, the program enters its 44rd year of operation.